Sunday Nite Surreal: The Sentinel (1977) Even in Hell, Friendships often Blossom into Bliss!

 capturfiles_62

-Yet another theme has been developing that of paranoia and the protagonist experiencing alienation and disbelief by everyone surrounding her.
+Yet another theme has been developing that of paranoia, and our heroine is also experiencing alienation and disbelief from everyone surrounding her.
+Yet another portrayal of the ‘hysterical woman’ trope, silenced and marginalized without agency or voice.

 capturfiles_65

-An un-credited Joe Hamer plays the detective who recognizes Anna Clark’s name.
-“It’s funny I know that name from somewhere,” Gatz tells him it’s one of the invisible neighbors.
-Cut to a book with crime history filled with murderers and a photograph headlining the infamous Anna Clark.
+An uncredited Joe Hamer plays the detective who recognizes Anna Clark’s name.
+“It’s funny, I know that name from somewhere,” Gatz tells him it’s one of the invisible neighbors.
+Cut to a book with a crime history filled with murderers and a photograph headlining the infamous Anna Clark.
 Michael shows Alison the photo and asks if she’s seen that face before.
-“That’s Anna Clark she was at Charles Chazen’s birthday party.”
-Michael reads, “Mrs. Anna Clark convicted murderess, sent to the electric chair at Sing Sing March 27, 1949, for the murder of her lover and his wife.”
-Jennifer takes the book from Michael and continues reading “when he refused to leave his wife, she chopped them up in bed with an axe… charming.”
+“That’s Anna Clark; she was at Charles Chazen’s birthday party.”
+Michael reads, “Mrs. Anna Clark, convicted murderess, sent to the electric chair at Sing Sing March 27, 1949, for the murder of her lover and his wife.”
+Jennifer takes the book from Michael and continues reading, “When he refused to leave his wife, she chopped them up in bed with an axe… charming.”

 capturfiles_67

 Perhaps the most startling vision in the film aside from the climactic ending which as said I won’t reveal here is the moment her cadaveric father lurks behind her bedroom door hidden at first by shadow, in an almost paused moment in time, as if appearing from another realm, his movements otherworldly and alien, as she recognizes this ghoulish apparition as her recently deceased bastard of a father.
 I know it still rattles me to this day.
-It’s a gruesome scene as she stabs at his face, glazed over whitened fish-like eyeballs and deathly comatose stare she thrusts away slashing at him with a large butcher knife.
+It’s a gruesome scene as she stabs at his face, glazed over whitened fish-like eyeballs and deathly comatose stare, she thrusts away, slashing at him.

 capturfiles_68